panaversity/learn-agentic-ai/01_ai_agents_first/20_run_lifecycle/README.md

 📞 on_llm_start: CustomerService asks AI about escalation 🧠✨ on_llm_end: AI suggests escalating to TechnicalSupport 🏃‍♂️➡️🏃‍♀️ on_handoff: CustomerService → TechnicalSupport
-✅ on_agent_end: CustomerService finished with "Escalating to tech support"

 🌅 on_agent_start: TechnicalSupport becomes active
 📞 on_llm_start: TechnicalSupport asks AI about account issues